ethanocurtis/MultiNotify/README.md

 - [License](#license)

 ## Features

 - Monitor any subreddit for new posts.
 - Filter by one or multiple flairs (or watch all posts).
+- **Optional keyword filtering** — only send posts containing one or more defined keywords.
 - Send posts via **Discord embeds** (with subreddit, flair, author) or plain text for Slack/others.
 - Optional **DM notifications** to one or more Discord users (with flair info).
 - Change settings live with **slash commands** (no restart needed).
 - Automatically updates `.env` so settings persist.
 - **Always loads your saved `.env` at startup** (no `/reloadenv` needed unless manually editing).
 - Supports **Discord-specific embeds** and plain text fallback for others.

+> ⚙️ Each feature (webhooks, flair filtering, keyword filtering, DMs) is **modular** and can be enabled/disabled independently.

+---

 ## Slash Commands